GraphXAIN: Narratives to Explain Graph Neural Networks: Introduction

-which advocates that computer-generated results should be directly interpretable in natural language.
-Moreover, effective explanations should enhance the alignment between the user's mental model and AI model \cite{martens2011pseudo, kayande}.
-GNNExplainer's approach, among other graph explainers, does not adhere to these principles and exemplifies the phenomenon termed the \textit{inmates running the asylum} \cite{miller2017explainableaibewareinmates}, where solutions are technical and cater primarily to experts, neglecting the needs of non-technical users who prefer explanations in natural language \cite{dahlstrom}.
-Martens et al.\ (2023) \cite{martens2024tellstorynarrativedrivenxai} proposed XAIstories, a framework that employs Large Language Models (LLMs) to generate narratives explaining AI model's predictions based on SHAP \cite{LundbergL17} and counterfactual (CF) \cite{martens_provost_document, wachter2018counterfactualexplanationsopeningblack} explanations.
+GNN's predictions must rely solely on subgraphs and feature importance outputs, which can be particularly challenging given the complex nature of GNN models.
+Despite its limitations, GNNExplainer remains a state-of-the-art graph explainer.
+Such an approach is not aligned with the \textit{comprehensibility postulate} introduced by Michalski\ (1983), which advocates that computer-generated results should be directly interpretable in natural language \cite{michalski_1983}.
+Moreover, effective explanations should enhance the alignment between the user's mental model and AI model \cite{martens2014explaining, kayande}.
+GNNExplainer's approach, among other graph explainers, does not adhere to these principles and exemplifies the phenomenon termed the ``\textit{Inmates Running the Asylum}", where solutions are technical and cater primarily to experts, overlooking the needs of less-technical practitioners who prefer natural-language explanations \cite{miller2017explainable, dahlstrom}.

+Martens et al.\ (2023) proposed XAIstories, a framework that employs Large Language Models (LLMs) to generate narratives explaining the AI model's predictions based on SHAP and counterfactual (CF) explanations \cite{martens2024tellstorynarrativedrivenxai}.
 In their survey among data scientists and lay users, over 90\% of the general audience found these narratives convincing, while 83\% of the surveyed data scientists indicated they would likely use XAIstories to communicate explanations to non-expert audiences.
-By integrating narrative communication as a compliment to the XAI explanations, we can present the model's decision-making process in a manner that aligns with human cognitive preferences, enhancing explanations beyond mere descriptions and effectively illustrating cause-and-effect relationships \cite{dahlstrom}.
+By incorporating narrative communication alongside technical XAI methods, the model's decision-making process can be presented in a manner that aligns with human cognitive preferences, elevating explanations beyond mere descriptions and clarifying cause-and-effect relationships \cite{dahlstrom}.